ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

   <img class="image fit" alt="System Integrity" src="/img/prag-arch/engine.png">
 </p>

-When creating a 10 million Eur car, many teams (with different responsibilies) are involved.
+When creating a 10 million Eur car, many teams (with different responsibilities) are involved.
 The people who design the engine are different from the people who design the brakes.
 Creating the best engine, creating the best brakes, ... does not imply you will have the best car.
 Everything needs to work together.